AISHA-MA/AISHA_-Portfolio/README.md

 ## Current Projects

 ### Healthcare Sector
-Currently working on a [hospital data analysis project](#), aimed at improving operations and reducing operational costs using modern analytical tools.
+Currently working on a [Healthcare Technology Managment data analysis project](#), aimed at improving operations and reducing operational costs using modern analytical tools.

 ### Finance Sector
 Involved in a [financial data analysis project](#), aimed at enhancing business performance and providing accurate financial reports to support management decisions.